georgy-p/gendiff/README.md

 ## How to install

-1. Clone the repository by command `$ git clone https://github.com/georgy-p/gendiff` .
+1. Clone the repository using the following command `$ git clone https://github.com/georgy-p/gendiff`.
 2. In the root directory: `$ make install`.

 ## Usage